dinhkt/pytorch_android_vulkan/README.md

 * Build pytorch lib with vulkan support:

 Install Android NDK, SDK, Java beforehand.
-You should install NDK version r21e, the newer versions change the file hierachy so it's not compatible with the pytorch source.
+You should install NDK version r21e, the newer versions change the file hierarchy so it's not compatible with the pytorch source.

 Then, clone the pytorch repo: